Cherreads

 I trembled.

-The man who once looked at me with the warmest, kindest eyes… now stared with distance.
-With contempt.
+The man who once looked at me with the warmest, kindest eyes… now stared with contempt.

 "After so many years.
 You gave Rudeus everything and then he pushed you out.
 Why would go back and keep looking after him?"